Boot

 The dxflow engine provides flexible boot modes and configuration options for different deployment scenarios, from development to production environments.

-to start with default settings - HTTP enabled, foreground mode, perfect for development!Boot Modes
+dxflow boot up to start with default settings - HTTP enabled, foreground mode, perfect for development!Boot System Overview

 dxflow supports three distinct boot modes: